Getting Started

 Junior Division Info

-• Junior Division consist of anglers in grades 6-8.
+• The Junior Division is designated for anglers in grades 6-8.

-• Any 7th or 8th grade angler that fishes up more than once will be considered Senior Division angler.
+• Any angler who participates in more than one event will be classified as a Senior Division angler.

-• All students on a team must be enrolled in same school or at feeder schools that serve the same high school.
+• It is essential that all team members are enrolled at the same school or at feeder schools that are affiliated with the same high school.